unreadablewxy/fs-curator/README.md

 * Transform files by invoking other programs (un-archiving, re-encoding, etc)
 * Rules based directory tree generation
 * Hard links support to keep file contents synced & reduce duplication
-* Easy to understand & write ini configurations
-* A durable meta-data design (literally no SQL) using human operable directory trees & xattrs
-* No vendor lock in!
-Delete the meta-data directory at no risk to your directory trees

 [See the configuration manual](https://github.com/unreadablewxy/fs-curator/wiki) for how it works